How many EMDR sessions will I need?

 EMDR is no different from any other form of therapy in that you will decide how long you’d like to engage in therapy.
 Your treatment goals and any thoughts or concerns about length of treatment can of course be an ongoing conversation with your therapist.

 Technically, yes— EMDR is a comprehensive, 8 phase full treatment approach that begins with history taking and treatment planning in the first phase.
 If you’ve ever experienced any kind of therapy before, most therapists are taking a history and creating a treatment plan in the first session— this is not unique to EMDR but it is an essential part of EMDR.
-So, that’s what I mean when I say yes, we are doing EMDR in the first session.
+So, that’s what we mean when we say “yes,” we are doing EMDR in the first session.

 However, most people erroneously believe EMDR is simply the “eye movement” piece.
 That doesn’t come until phase 4.
 It’s important to note that the phases are not synonymous with the number of sessions.
 Phase 1 (history and treatment planning) could take 1 or several sessions.
 The bilateral stimulation piece of phase 4 could also take 1 or several sessions.
 This is another reason why it’s challenging to say how many sessions are needed.